-From that apostolic teaching, I shall isolate the related paragraph (Corinthians A, 15:12-20)
+From that apostolic teaching, I shall isolate the relative text (Corinthians A, 15:12-20).

-First: The apostles’ teaching – i.e., the Gospel itself – is vacant.
+First: The apostles’ teaching – i.e., the Gospel itself – is void.
 It is nothing more than hollow words, devoid of content.

-Second: The Christians’ faith, i.e. the Church, is void, hollow, and unsubstantial.
+Second: The Christians’ faith - viz, the Church overall - is void, hollow, and unsubstantial.

-Third: As heralds of the Resurrection, the apostles are exposed and proven to be false witnesses, sycophants and sanctimonious frauds, since they have been preaching a monstrous lie to the world: that God resurrected Christ, when He didn’t resurrect Him.
+Third: As heralds of the Resurrection, the apostles are exposed and proven to be false witnesses, sycophants and sanctimonious frauds, since they have been preaching a monstrous lie to the world: that God resurrected Christ, if He had not resurrected Him.